 This example is correct.
 Because we didn't provide a state abstraction, GNATprove reasons in terms of variables, instead of states, and proves data initialization without any problem.

 Let's restore the abstract state to package

 This example is correct.
 Flow analysis computes refined versions of

-Global contracts for internal calls which are used to verify that
+Global contracts for internal calls and uses these to verify that

 Reset_All indeed properly initializes

 can be computed by GNATprove.